Choose the right health service for you

 Those on regular medication are being reminded to order and collect repeat prescriptions well in advance so they have enough medicine while GP surgeries and pharmacies are closed.

-A list of pharmacies in east Berkshire and their opening hours over the Easter bank holiday period can be downloaded below.
+A list of pharmacies in east Berkshire and their opening hours over the Easter and May bank holidays can be downloaded below.

 People often don't know where to go for medical help or in the case of summer and winter can become more ill due to either extreme hot or cold.